As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Illinois

 Illinois does not have a state license requirement for general contractors.
-However, you will have to get a license and insurance before you can start work in many local jurisdictions.
+However, in many local jurisdictions, you must get a license and insurance before starting work.

-For example, Chicago requires specific licenses based on the value of projects your business will work on.
-It also has minimum requirements for contractor business insurance.
+For example, the Department of Buildings in Chicago requires specific licenses based on the value of projects your business will work on.
+It also has minimum requirements for contractor business insurance in Illinois.

 You might be able to work out a license reciprocity agreement in Illinois if you already have a contractor license in another state.
 If not, you’ll need to apply for a license from scratch: